 We found 5 orthopedic surgeons who accept Medicare near Red Wing, MN.

-Dr. Robb Rutledge sees patients in Red Wing, MN.
-His medical specialty is orthopedics/orthopedic surgery.
-He is an in-network provider for Medicare insurance.
-He studied medicine at the University of Minnesota Medical School.
+Dr. Robb Rutledge is a specialist in orthopedics/orthopedic surgery.
+He works in Red Wing, MN.
+He accepts Medicare insurance.
+He is a graduate of the University of Minnesota Medical School.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.

 Orthopedic surgeons can order tests such as blood work and x-rays to get a clearer picture of the issue.
 Depending on the illness or injury, more than one different form of treatment may be used.
 Treatment may include: